rock72427/JavaScript-Notes/notes.md

 ## ===

 - Triple equal is a strictly comparision operator.
-- Triple equal to operator will check the values as datatype.
+- Triple equal to operator will check the values as well as datatype.
 - Type corsion will not happen is case of triple equal to.

 ```